HallofFamer/CLox/README.md

 - Built-in and user defined classes/functions become be immutable, and cannot be accidentally overwritten(since version 1.4)
 - New class `Range` in package `util`, as well as range operator(`..`) for range literals(since version 1.4)
 - Refined object model which is similar to Smalltalk's metaclass system(since version 1.5)
+- Metaclasses(which enables class methods) and traits(since version 1.5)
+- Improved Clox standard library that makes use of metaclasses and traits(since version 1.5)

 ## Roadmap